ibexa/documentation-developer/docs/guide/user_management/user_management.md

 You can also modify [other user management templates](#other-user-management-templates).

-To add link redirecting to the reset password form, in the landing page template, provide the following code:
+To add link redirecting to the reset password form, in the template, provide the following code:

 ```html+twig
 <a href="{{ path('ezplatform.user.forgot_password') }}" tabindex="4">{{ 'authentication.forgot_password'|trans|desc('Forgot password?') }}</a>